Sea Mar’s Marysville clinic will be the primary FMP site.

 Sea Mar Community Health Center, Marysville is the primary Family Medicine Center and home for the residents.
 This is where residents see their primary patient panels and learn ambulatory family medicine.
 The Program Director and several faculty members are also based here.
 Weekly case-based didactics sessions are held in the large conference room at this clinic.

-Both Sea Mar clinics are NCQA level 3 Patient Centered Medical Homes, with robust care teams.
-Team members include Family Physicians, Advanced Care Practitioners (Nurse Practitioners and Physician Assistants), Maternal Support teams, MSWs, Chronic Care Coordinators, Dieticians, Health Educators, Medical Assistants, and Patient Navigators.
+All Sea Mar residency clinics are NCQA level 3 Patient Centered Medical Homes, with robust care teams.
+Team members include Family Physicians, Maternal Support teams, MSWs, Chronic Care Coordinators, Dieticians, Health Educators, Medical Assistants, and Patient Navigators.
 The Sea Mar clinics are spacious and new or recently remodeled.
 There are enough exam and procedure rooms for the residents, faculty, and a few other primary care providers.

 Residents will have the majority of their inpatient rotations at PRMCE’s new state-of-the-art medical tower on the Colby campus.